 c.
-That the Legislative Defendants and Defendant Abbott exceeded their statutory and constitutional authority in passing, signing, or executing SB8 because it violates Plaintiff's due process or due course rights under the Texas Constitution;
+That the Legislative Defendants and Defendant Abbott exceeded their statutory and constitutional authority in passing, signing, or executing SB8 because it violates Plaintiff's due process rights under the U.S. and Texas Constitutions;

 d.
-That the Legislative Defendants and Defendant Abbott exceeded their statutory and constitutional authority in passing, signing, or executing SB8 by inflicting retroactive liability on Plaintiff in violation of the Texas Constitution;
+That the Legislative Defendants and Defendant Abbott exceeded their statutory and constitutional authority in passing, signing, or executing SB8 by inflicting retroactive liability on Plaintiff in violation of the Texas Constitution;;